Speaker Series Evening ARTS CELEBRATION April 25 at the University of Ottawa - Open to the public

 Youth for Reconciliation Day February 22 at the University of Ottawa - schools only

-Schools from all four Ottawa School Boards are invited to attend.
-We are looking for schools to bring 4-5 students who are keen to engage in a legacy Reconciliation project in their schools or who belong to a Leadership/Mentoring club or are a part of Student Council.
-A supervisor would accompany them.
-It is open to Grades 7-12.
-Students need to bring a lunch.
+250 students from all four Ottawa School Boards attended.
+Schools brought 4-5 students who were keen to engage in a legacy Reconciliation project in their schools or who belonged to a Leadership/Mentoring club or are a part of Student Council.
+It was open to Grades 7-12.

-The Youth Day will consist of workshops and activities focused on advancing Indigenous awareness and education, the National Challenge and Reconciliation at the community level.
+The Youth Day consisted of workshops and activities focused on advancing Indigenous awareness and education, the National Challenge and Reconciliation at the community level.